 Rapha was established in 2004 as an online retail company, and has since expanded to include physical retail spaces known as Clubhouses.
-These can currently be found in 23 vibrant cycling locations around the world as well as temporary Pop-up stores and Mobile Clubhouses out on the road.
+These can currently be found in 23 vibrant cycling locations around the world, as well as temporary Pop-Ups and Mobile Clubhouses out on the road.

-Rapha understands the very real risk of force, fraud or coercion among employees in global business supply chains, and is committed to help combat modern slavery wherever possible.
+As we continue to grow, we understand the very real risk of forced labour, fraud or coercion among employees in global business supply chains, and are committed to help combat modern slavery wherever possible.

 At Rapha, we insist that our suppliers share our fundamental ethics and values.
 These values are presented in our Code of Conduct, which is in line with the Ethical Trading Initiative’s (ETI) Base Code, and the conventions of the International Labour Organisation (ILO).
 We work closely with our suppliers to ensure these high levels of working standards are maintained, and all of our suppliers are asked to sign this document during the initial on-boarding process.
 It covers but is not limited to Rapha's expectations of Anti-Bribery, Worker Discrimination, Working Hours, Freedom of Association and Child Labour.

 Before committing to production with a new supplier, or a new facility with an existing supplier, we carry out a 3rd party social audit which includes health & safety checks, cleanliness, broken needle policies, timekeeping procedures and social facilities.
 If any non-compliance is uncovered the supplier must present a remediation plan and timeline, followed by a second audit to give evidence for the improvements made.